Adidas Supernova Sequence 4 Review Facts

 If you're injury prone and still want to find a way to enjoy your runs

 , the Supernova Sequence 4 might be a good option.
 It's definitely a good daily trainer if you meet the criteria mentioned.
 This is a workhorse of a shoe that does its job to keep runners stable and supported.
-It's a good update to the series since it fits much more comfortably and offers even more stability.
+It's a good update to the series since it fits much more comfortable and offers even more stability.